chrisme86/mplex-demo-app/Readme.md

 **device (deprecated)**

 - This was a shared module that acted as interface between the client and the emulator.
-- It was initially designed to handle both synchronous commands and asynchronous events via one WebSocket connection.
+- It was initially designed to handle both **_synchronous commands and asynchronous events via one WebSocket_** connection.
 - this was replaced by the `rest-api` and `websocket` modules which separate the two communation ways.
 They make use of a microservice approach and they use Spring Boot features like STOMP.
+- technologies:
+    - Jackson for JSON binding
+    - Spring Events for receiving events from the device
+    - org.springframework.web.socket for WebSocket server connection in the emulator

 **rest-api**